 The Measure of Academic Progress (MAP) standardized assessment is a test developed by the Northwest Evaluation Association (NWEA).
 The NWEA is a research-based, not-for-profit organization that supports students and educators worldwide by creating assessment solutions that precisely measure growth and proficiency.

-The MAP is designed to measure student growth and proficiency—and provide insights to help tailor instruction.
+The MAP is designed to measuring academic success student growth and proficiency—and provide insights to help tailor instruction.
 The MAP assessment is unique in that it is a computer-based, interactive assessment that adapts to be appropriate for students' level of learning.
 Students of Grade 3 to Grade 8 take this test to help determine their instructional level and measure growth over the course of the school year.
 At Concordia International School Shanghai, we typically administer the MAP twice within a school year, in the fall and spring.

 How Concordia International School Shanghai uses external assessments

 While Concordia International School Shanghai conducts standardized summative assessments, our primary focus is measuring each student's progress throughout their time at our school and monitoring their learning.